What are the first signs of balding?

 Therefore, if you notice your hair starting to appear thin on your crown it’s likely you are starting to go bald.

-Use a camera flash
+Step 4: Use a camera flash

 Take a photo of your crown using your phone or a camera with the flash on.
 This will reveal how thin your hair is.

-Regrow thin hair
+Feed thin hair

 If your hair is thinning all over I’d recommend using my hair growth smoothie, which contains a hormone balancing formula, all the vitamins your hair needs to grow and a special combination of amino acids that help your body grow new hair keratin.